Lunm0us/linux-tp1gen3/README.md

  - GCC C compiler
  - Linux headers/source for the currently installed kernel

+### Arch Linux installation
-When running Arch Linux you may build the dkms package and install it via pacman:
+When running Arch Linux you may build the DKMS package and install it via pacman:

 ```{.sh}
 cd hid